-Mykonos ferries connect Cyclades Islands with Greece, Crete, Aegean Islands, Ikaria, Samos & Lesbos with crossings available to Piraeus, Rafina & Kavala (in Greece), Syros, Tinos, Andros, Naxos, Paros, Folegandros, Ios, Thira, Katapola, Koufonissi, Milos, Serifos, Kimolos, Sikinos & Kythnos (in Cyclades Islands), Heraklion (in Crete), Chios, Fournoi & Limnos (in Aegean Islands), Evdilos & Agios Kirikos (in Ikaria), Karlovassi & Vathi (in Samos) & Mytilene (in Lesbos).
+Mykonos ferries connect Cyclades Islands with Athens, Crete, Aegean Islands, Ikaria, Samos, Lesbos & Greece with crossings available to Piraeus & Rafina (in Athens), Syros, Tinos, Andros, Naxos, Paros, Folegandros, Ios, Thira, Katapola, Koufonissi, Milos, Serifos, Kimolos, Sikinos & Kythnos (in Cyclades Islands), Heraklion (in Crete), Chios, Fournoi & Limnos (in Aegean Islands), Evdilos & Agios Kirikos (in Ikaria), Karlovassi & Vathi (in Samos), Mytilene (in Lesbos) & Kavala (in Greece).
 Sailings from Mykonos are operated by numerous ferry companies.

 Known as one of the most famous Greek Islands, Mykonos is a very popular holiday destination in the summer months.
 There are many ferry routes departing from Mykonos Port, mostly fairly short crossings to other coastal resorts belonging to Greece.

 Famous for its luxurious beaches, scorching temperatures and, of course, the notorious party scene, Mykonos is usually inundated with young people across Europe looking for temporary tans and cheap alcohol.
 The beaches are rightfully popular; the golden sands next to crystal waters create an idyllic setting for a holiday in the sun, especially during the summer months.
 If the beaches seem popular, then the bars and clubs come nightfall will be twice as busy – for relentless partying then the strip of clubs is the place to go.